Cat Miller

 Reimagining Humanitarian, Spiritual and Matrilineal Values in a Patriarchal World, through Al, Cymatics and the Poetic Medium:

 A core theme of my thesis is reclaiming matrilineal knowledge systems.
-Informed by artists like Monica Sjöö, Karen Vogel, Vicki Nobel, and scientific facts about foetal development, that support my argument that the female template is the original blueprint, which has become obscured, and the notion that free will allows us to make choices at any given moment in time, that are either a) grounded in ‘The Presence of Love’ or b) in the absence of ‘Love’s Presence’.
+Informed by artists like Monica Sjöö, Karen Vogel, Vicki Nobel, and scientific facts about foetal development, that support my argument that the female template is the original blueprint, which has become obscured, along with ancient matrilineal wisdoms that embody the concept that free will enables us to make choices that are either grounded in a) ‘The Presence of Love’, or b) the absence of ‘Love’s Presence.’
+I propose that by becoming more mindful of our everyday choices, we are able to initiate a return to a fundamental harmonic symbiosis with the earth’s natural frequencies, cycles and rhythms and access the innate intelligence of Nature's living systems, in keeping with Nikola Tesla, Walter Russell and Viktor Schauberger’s recognition of these living systems, but not for military weaponisation for profit or control, instead utilised for the advancement of human collective consciousness, which existed and was in practice worldwide pre-patriarchal invasion.

 Similar to Monica Sjöö, this reverence for the Earth, as alive and sacred, is central to my vision.
 It connects ancient Goddess cultures with modern ecological consciousness and the notion that the base template for creation is essentially a female blueprint.
 We already have the words "Mother Earth" and "Mother Nature" in our language, alluding to the presence of a Great Mother, as depicted in the paintings and writings of Monica Sjöö, Barbara Mor, Marguerite Rigoglioso, Marija Gimbutas, Merlin Stone to mention a few.